JustWhit3/arsenalgear-cpp/doc/Download-install-run.md

 ```shell
 ./scripts/install.sh
 ```
-> **NOTE**: this script supports the installation on Ubuntu and MacOS operating systems.
+> **NOTE**: this script supports the installation on Ubuntu, MacOS and Windows operating systems.

-A new library *libarsenalgear.a* will be created into the `/usr/local/lib` folder of your computer and the [*header*](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/include) files will be installed into `/usr/local/include`.
+A new library *libarsenalgear.a* (or *libarsenalgear.lib* in the Windows case) will be created into the `/usr/local/lib` folder of your computer and the [*header*](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/include) files will be installed into `/usr/local/include`.
-> **NOTE**: if you are on MacOS the paths are slightly different (looks at [install.sh](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/scripts/install.sh)).
+> **NOTE**: if you are on MacOS or Windows the paths are slightly different (looks at [install.sh](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/scripts/install.sh)).

 ## Update